 11 Ice Age Trail Hikes to Explore This Winter

-Whether you’re looking for a place to go on an afternoon hike or wanting to tackle something a little more extreme this winter, the Ice Age Trail has got you covered.
-Logging more than 1,100 miles, this National Scenic Trail crosses the state, highlighting some of Wisconsin’s most unique and beautiful geographic features.
+Whether you’re looking for a scenic afternoon hike or want to tackle something a little more extreme this winter, the Ice Age Trail has got you covered.
+More than 1,100 miles in total, this National Scenic Trail winds across Wisconsin from St. Croix Falls to Sturgeon Bay, highlighting some of the state’s most unique and beautiful geographic features.

-When you’re ready to get outdoors and get active, here are some recommended segments for winter hiking along the Ice Age Trail.
+If you’re ready to enjoy the fresh winter air with friends and family, explore these popular segments for winter hiking along the Ice Age Trail.

 Northwest